SaminSarker05/GoogleClone/README.md

 # GoogleClone - Full Clone of Google Search Engine

 Users can navigate the web using a simple interface utilizing MaterialUI and React JS that mirror's Google search engine.
 Search page responses are pulled from the Google Search API to display real time websites with associated links and descriptions.
-A React application with a Firebase backend for deployment.
+A React application with a Firebase backend for deployment using modular component structure to enhance organization and maintainability.

 ## Features